-We plan to have one (1) retail dispensaries, one (1) cultivation & manufacturing center and (1) office in Brockton, all will be built out with energy efficiency, economics and ease of maintenance in the forefront.
+We plan to have one (1) retail dispensaries, one (1) cultivation & manufacturing center and (1) office, all will be built out with energy efficiency, economics and ease of maintenance in the forefront.
 All income data has been analyzed based off information derived from various credible websites that have extracted data directly from states in which recreational marijuana is currently an industry.

-Our cultivation center will include a grow operation that at its peak will cover the maximum 100,000 sq. ft. of canopy as allowed by the Commonwealth of Massachusetts and a manufacturing/processing center that will extract, prepare, manufacture and pack various edibles, extractions, oils, tinctures, salves, vapes, and other MIPs.
+Our cultivation center will include a grow operation that at its peak will cover the maximum 20,000 sq. ft. of canopy, and a manufacturing/processing center that will extract, prepare, manufacture and pack various edibles, extractions, oils, tinctures, salves, vapes, and other MIPs.

 Our dispensaries will range in size, but will not exceed the max. size for a dispensary which is 5,000 sq. ft.
-Each dispensary will have between 15-20 cash registers open at a given time with enough staff to work the cash registers and assist patrons.
+Each dispensary will have between 5-7 cash registers open at a given time with enough staff to work the cash registers and assist patrons.
 We will be open the maximum time as allowed by the municipality and will be open every day.